 Today, Motorola Solutions Inc. said it would buy Psion Plc, a provider of mobile computing systems, for $200 million in cash.
 Motorola agreed to pay $1.36 per share for the company, which is actually a premium of 45 percent over yesterday's closing price, and the acquisition itself is slated to conclude in the fourth quarter of 2012.

-Psion Plc as a way to augment its offerings with its industrial clients, as Psion had a variety of products already ready to go in the industrial sector, as well as some substantial offerings in the rugged computing sector, which is valuable for anyone in an industrial setting. reportedly picked up
+Motorola Solutions reportedly picked up Psion Plc as a way to augment its offerings with its industrial clients, as Psion had a variety of products already ready to go in the industrial sector, as well as some substantial offerings in the rugged computing sector, which is valuable for anyone in an industrial setting.

 The long-term ramifications of such a move are as yet unclear, but once this deal completes around the end of this year, we should be looking at some impressive gains at the end.